vikash18o19/rate-limiter/README.md

 ## Contributing

 Contributions to the Rate Limiter package are welcome!
-If you encounter any issues, have suggestions, or would like to contribute improvements, please feel free to open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues, have suggestions, or would like to contribute improvements. please feel free to open an issue or submit a pull request on the GitHub repository.

 ## License